Kihumba/private-/D1/D1 Developer/Curriculum/General Resources/README.md

 - [Your code stinks.
 Here’s what you can do about it. ](https://medium.freecodecamp.org/your-code-stinks-heres-what-you-can-do-about-it-3f9650653447) - Contributed by Edmond B. Atto
 - [The missing career path for software developers](https://dev.to/suzanbond/the-missing-career-path-for-software-developers-ed) - Contributed by Eugene Omar
 - [How to Be An Insanely GOOD Developer](https://hackernoon.com/how-to-be-an-insanely-good-developer-936cda639334) - Contributed by Rotimi Babalola
+- [Advice From A 19 Year Old Girl & Software Developer](https://medium.com/@lydiahallie/advice-from-a-19-y-o-girl-software-developer-88737bcc6be5) - Contirbuted by John Kagga

 ---